-ATTACHMENT A: PRICING Vendor shall offer a firm fixed price, all inclusive of labor, materials, transportation and travel related expenses, general and administrative overhead, and profit.
-State may alter pay points as needed during BAFO negotiations Vendor shall indicate each region in which they are desirous of working and the anticipated costs associated wit each region. th Vendor shall indicate below the maximum number of individual Portfolios that the Vendor is willing to develon (i.e. the number of regions that the Vendor is willing to work in), up to nine.
+ATTACHMENT A: PRICING

+Vendor shall offer a firm fixed price, all inclusive of labor, materials, transportation and travel related expenses, general and administrative overhead, and profit.
+State may alter pay points as needed during BAFO negotiations.

+Vendor shall indicate each region in which they are desirous of working and the anticipated costs associated with each region.
+Below is a color breakdown of the counties included for each region, this is provided only for convenience.

+Vendor shall indicate below the maximum number of individual Portfolios that the Vendor is willing to develop (i.e. the number of regions that the Vendor is willing to work in), up to nine.
 Ref.
-Section 1.2 OVERSIGHT AND GOVERANCE. эр
+Section 1.2 OVERSIGHT AND GOVERANCE.